 Future of bidirectional charging

-- More support for EV feed-in
+- More support for returns via EVs

 - Dynamic rewards based on energy market prices